Factbox: Fastly, the cloud company behind a global internet outage

-A major global internet outage that took several websites offline on Tuesday was caused by a problem at cloud computing company Fastly Inc's (FSLY.N) real-time content delivery network (CDN). read more
+LONDON (Reuters) - A major global internet outage that took several websites offline on Tuesday was caused by a problem at cloud computing company Fastly Inc’s real-time content delivery network (CDN).

 What is Fastly?

-U.S.-listed Fastly (FSLY.N), founded in 2011, operates a CDN, a distributed group of servers that work together to provide fast delivery of content.
+U.S.-listed Fastly, founded in 2011, operates a CDN, a distributed group of servers that work together to provide fast delivery of content.

 It moves content closer to end users, in theory helping sites manage traffic spikes and mitigate security threats.